Corporate Reporting, Financial Planning & Analysis

 Power BI is Microsoft's flagship analytics platform for KPIs and dashboard reporting.

-Power BI integrates well with Dynamics GP and SQL Server data marts.
+Power BI integrates well with Dynamics GP, Azure Data Lake, and SQL Server data marts.

 Beyond budgeting, planning and revenue forecasting, Vena can automate any spreadsheet-driven process from regulatory reporting and month-end close to product line profitability and management reporting.
 Vena’s most advanced customers use the data modeling and predictive analytics capabilities to uncover new insights and make better business decisions.